ryjen/ryjen.github.io/content/post/rubber-ducking.md

 It is a fantastic methodology because there is no other human to try and take advantage of your stupidity - implicitly (unconsciously) or explicitly (capitalism).

-Like media and technology which this world unconsciously loves and wants to be....
+Like media and technology which this world loves and wants to be (metro techno star)....
 There is a shadow side.

 To me the story says something about doing programming in the bathtub with a computer.